Popular Posts

 This is my latest project.
 Steampunk - industrial electric guitar.

 I know it's not strictly steampunk, with the aluminium etc but I had to call it something and I thought it would still appeal to the same crowd.
 (Actually I think it would technically be called Dieselpunk).
 It has taken several weeks to do.
 It takes a while to accumulate suitable bits and pieces and to do good art (if that is what this is?)
 I find I need to have plenty of time to contemplate and consider and experiment.
 It is a fairly gradual process.
 Some projects seem to take forever and others stall virtually at the idea stage and never get completed.
-This one progressed quite well over several weeks.

 I used leather on the back.I wanted old worn looking leather.
 Around here it is pretty easy to get hold of old leather lounge suites for free or almost free, Usually when they are a few years old and looking very dated or when the dog has eaten part of it.
 I also rubbed and buffed this leather back after it was installed to give a worn look.